tholman/the-internet/README.md

 It seemed like a good idea at the time.

 ### Whats all this about?
-Welp, `the-internet` requires around 2000 of the most "required" npm packages.
+Welp, `the-internet` depends upon around 2000 of the most "required" npm packages.
 Seemed fitting.

 ### I just tried to install this.
 Why would you do this to me?
 I'm sorry.